-My associates and I at Stewart Leadership have been studying team performance for nearly four decades.
+My associates and I at Stewart Leadership have been studying high-performing teams for nearly four decades.
 We have researched, analyzed, and coached countless teams all over the globe in scores of industries and governments.

-As a result we have identified three essential components—“pillars”—that make the difference between a poor to mediocre team and a successful team.
+As a result, we have identified three essential components—“pillars”—that make the difference between a poor-mediocre team and a successful team.
 We have found that when even one of these pillars is missing from a team structure, the team will not perform well or is likely to fail miserably.
 Let’s look at each pillar:

 3 Pillars of Successful Teams

 The team’s mission, focus, vision, objective…what we are all about, what we are doing as a team.

 Without purpose, there is no team.
 With purpose, a team can begin to form.

 The purpose must be clearly stated up front, and very plainly communicated, which is primarily the responsibility of the new team leader.
 Once the team members are selected, the team leader needs to talk to them, first individually, and then as a group.

 Great care must be taken to inform each of them what the team’s purpose is, why they were selected, how they fit in/what their role is, and what the expectations are of the team’s final output.
 The team members need a chance to digest the message from their new team leader and get their arms around it.
 Only then will the new team members be able to support the team’s purpose.